 If the import succeeds, then two new shapefiles are generated and added to the TOC:

-• A point shapefile with the suffix 'points.shp', containing the cross section nodes and their elevations.
+- A point shapefile with the suffix 'points.shp', containing the cross section nodes and their elevations. - A line shapefile with the suffix 'crossSections.shp', containing the cross section data in the attribute table.